 Stroll around the narrow tree-lined streets of this picturesque village surrounded by olive trees then wander down to the beach at Cala de Deià for a sunset drink and a chat with locals and expat literati.

 Visit the former home of writer and poet Robert Graves, which he built in 1932 overlooking the sea.
-The house is now a museum boasting a wide collection Graves' furniture, books and personal effects.
+Now a museum, the house boasts a wide collection Graves' furniture, books and personal effects.

 Discover Mallorca’s vibrant resorts.
 Magaluf is a party-central resort known for its great music bars as well as two water parks and a go-karting track.
 Or try Puerto de Alcúdia, a sprawling resort that fringes a gorgeous beach on the northeast coast of Mallorca.